Technology-Notes/lukesampson-scoop-wiki/Why-PowerShell?.md

 * **A fast REPL** (like ScriptCS, but easier and more dynamic)
 * **The only scripting language that you can rely on being installed on Windows**
 * **Great language support for primitive types, arrays and hashes**
 * **The feeling of pride that comes from using an obscure shell**.
 Zsh?
 Fish?
 Pfft.
-Virtually *no-one* uses Powershell (not sure on the actual numbers there).
+Virtually *no-one* uses PowerShell (not sure on the actual numbers there).

 Yes, you're stuck using the ancient and seemingly-forgotten Windows Console, but you can get that working fairly nicely with [a little customization](https://github.com/lukesampson/scoop/wiki/Theming-Powershell).